-This section provides information about known issues with and design limitations of the Memcache API for MySQL Cluster.
+This section provides information about known issues with and design limitations of the Memcache API for NDB Cluster.

 Problems with AUTO_INCREMENT.